znajjar/gradproj/doc/scaling.md

 1. Now we now that only the following values in P need a map to be recovered correctly:
   [ 2,  4,  6,  8, 10]

 Now the map has to only cover pixels with these values and the rest can be skipped.
-The same operation can be done in the extraction process to know which values pixels are covered by the map.
+The same operation can be done in the extraction process to know which pixels are covered by the map.

 #### Comparison
 Now let's look at a comparison between the two algorithms.